The Gateway Project

 Three new exhibits

 The new development has released three important vernacular buildings from their functional purposes as visitor centre, café servery and refectory.
-Sole Street hall house has been moved and reconstructed, Longport farmhouse will become a new gallery space and the Pallingham Quay wagon shed will be moved to a new site at the Museum in 2018.
+Sole Street hall house has been moved and reconstructed, the ground floor of Longport farmhouse will become a new gallery space and the Pallingham Quay wagon shed will be moved to a new site at the Museum in 2018.
 Each will have its architecture and social history fully explored for the first time, providing three new exhibit buildings ready to be discovered.

 If you have any queries, please get in touch with our team via [email protected].